eMetaboHUB/Forum-LiteraturePropagation/README.md

 ### Diagnostic values

-- priorLogOdds: This indicators is computed only for species that have annotated literature (COOC > 0), as LogOdds is already derived from the prior distribution for species without available literature.
+- priorLogOdds: This indicators is computed only for species that have annotated literature (COOC > 0), as LogOdds is by default derived from the prior distribution for species without available literature.
 It corresponds to the LogOdds computed form the prior distribution (the neighbouring literature), without considering the literature of the targeted specie.

 - priorLog2FC: Same as priorLogOdds but for Log2FC